 Let’s start with my first coffee experience in the Big Apple.
 Well, actually it was in Brooklyn.
 At Sweetchick.
 A place famous for their chicken and waffles.
 I am sorry, I haven’t tried this.
 It was too early for chicken.
 So, coffee.
 They just had black coffee.
 The original one.
 The big cups don’t lie kinda thing.
 I started hardcore and I am still wondering how people can finish these cups.
 After like five sips I was already high on caffeine.
 And I thought I was an addict?
 Anyway, it was strong, black and big.
 Exactly what I expected.
 Still don’t really get the small straw in the cup.
 Is it to sip or to stir?
 I am confused or maybe still high on caffeine.

 The next few coffees I’ve tried that day were on the New York Coffee Festival.
 I’ve spend the whole Saturday afternoon wondering around the festival.
 Sipping and making coffees.
 I was mostly drinking cold brew, because it was crazy hot over there.
 Anyway there was cold brew in overload.
 Every stand was serving it and I tried some good ones.
 I wasn’t impressed though.
 I only found one nitro cold brew.
 I expected to find more of this.
 Maybe I was also very tired, jet legged and overwhelmed by everything, but I didn’t enjoy it that much and I don’t remember so much of it.
-A pity, but I had 5 more days ahead of me in NYC.
-Most important thing, and what I remember, was that I’ve met Dritan Alsela and I’ve made a coffee in front of him.
-You can check this in my NY Travelvlog part 1 video.
+A pity, but I had 5 more days ahead of me in NYC and I was going to take everything out of this!

 Up next is Blue Bottle.
 So we are still hanging around in Brooklyn.
 I was looking forward to see the filter coffee bar and the roastery.
 People told me to try out filter coffee here, but as stubborn as I am I took an espresso.
 I’m not sure about the origin anymore to be honest, because it didn’t impress me.
 I guess it was a Colombian.
 It was quite a dark roast and over-extracted.
 I didn’t got any notes out of it.
 Such a pity.
 The place looks cool though!